13-year-old dies after fall from hotel balcony, police say - NewsBreak

 CHAPEL HILL, N.C. ( WNCN ) — Police are investigating the death of a teenager who fell two floors from a balcony at a hotel in North Carolina on Saturday night.

-The incident was reported just before 11 p.m. at the Graduate Hotel, according to a news release from Chapel Hill police.Parents speak out against bullying after 12-year-old son dies by suicide
+The incident was reported just before 11 p.m. at the Graduate Hotel, according to a news release from Chapel Hill police.Watch: Teens rescued from Missouri lake after fall through ice

 A 13-year-old, who was not immediately identified, fell from a balcony inside the hotel, police said.